Park-TaeHwan/ML_LAB/README.md

-# ML_LAB
+# MachineLearning Project

-### This is result of Machine learning Lab and Project.
+### This project consists of two steps:

-If you want to contact, check below contact here:

-Mail: rochker204@gmail.com
+- Lab 1 and Lab2 analyzes one dataset to derive results through a codeification process.

+- Termp is the implementation code of the recommended system.
+This item consists of three items:

+1. K-Modes
+2. Content-based
+3. Collaborative filtering
+4. W2V(word to vector)